ESaller/.dotfiles/README.md

 `/bin` : Provides small scripts that are used inside the Makefile

-`/resources` : All configuration files are lcoated in here
+`/resources` : All configuration files are located in here

 `/resources/home` : Configuration files that should be placed in the users home directory are seprated and placed in destinct directories named after the tool (e.g. the file `.vimrc` inside the folder `vim` will pe linked to `~/.vimrc`)